What is Due Diligence?

 - Red flags

-Because of the complexity of the requirements it is advisable to call on trained staff (in-house employees) or external advisors (tax consultants, auditors, lawyers, technical experts, management consultants) to perform a due diligence check.
-There are also due diligence checklists that provide a good (initial) overview of the subject.
-However, they do not always cover the specific circumstances.
-The due diligence costs may be tax-deductible.
-For corporation tax purposes, the due diligence costs can be deductive if they are:
+Because of its complexity, it is advisable to call on trained staff (in-house employees) or external advisors (tax consultants, auditors, lawyers, technical experts, management consultants) to perform a due diligence check.
+For corporation tax purposes, due diligence costs can be deductive if they are: